Looked After Reviews

 It will be necessary for the IRO to ensure decisions are clear and establish who is responsible for action and the timescales agreed for completion.
 The IRO should ensure that the following are considered and accounted for during the review:

-After the review, the IRO will notify the Independent Review Unit of the way in which the child participated in the review, together with the outcome and the date for the next review.
+After the review, the IRO will record the way in which the child participated in the review, together with the outcome and the date for the next review.

 Where there is evidence of poor practice, the IRO will consider what action is needed to bring this to the attention of the relevant and appropriate managers - see Section 14, Monitoring of Review Decisions.It is also the IRO responsibility to focus on conflict resolution - see Section 15, Conflict Resolution.